Excalibra/network-tunneling/docs/web/searchtools.md

 <img width="1473" height="1068" alt="image" src="https://github.com/user-attachments/assets/e2851a27-e3c5-4080-9845-9631adc89e66" />

-Yet whether it will be blocked by large-scale filtering systems in the same manner as [Startpage](https://www.startpage.com/) remains a somewhat uncertain question; perhaps the intention is merely to prevent looking, listening or speaking, while one cheerfully greets rising oil prices under the watchful eye of Big Brother’s [www.baidu.com](https://www.baidu.com)
+Yet whether it will be blocked by large-scale filtering systems in the same manner as [Startpage](https://www.startpage.com/) remains a somewhat uncertain question; perhaps the intention is merely to prevent looking, listening or speaking, while one is left with the official or heavily monitored alternatives under the watchful eye of Big Brother.